 Best for an Ottoman vibe

-Named for the precious saffron that was grown and traded here for centuries, Safranbolu is today popular with visitors who come to soak up its elegant Ottoman atmosphere.
-Many of the town’s historic wood-framed mansions have been restored to their original 17th-century grandeur, and converted into picture-perfect boutique hotels, cafes and restaurants.
+Named for the precious saffron that was grown and traded here for centuries, today's Safranbolu is popular with visitors who come to soak up its elegant Ottoman atmosphere.
+Many of the town’s historic wood-framed mansions have been restored to their original 17th-century grandeur and converted into boutique hotels, cafes and restaurants.

-Planning Tip: If anything, Safronbolu can feel a little too perfect; if you crave a less groomed setting, rugged canyons, waterfalls and woodland trails await nearby in Yenice Forest.
+Planning tip: If anything, Safronbolu can feel a little too perfect; if you crave a less groomed setting, rugged canyons, waterfalls and woodland trails await nearby in the Yenice Forest.

 10. Pamukkale